FBemf/amlisp/WHATS-NEXT.md

 - Nested calls need to be debugged
 Right now, "(+ 2 (+ 4 5))" doesn't work, and idk why.
-This is probably a simple enough debugging job, albeit probably a pain in the ass.
+This is probably a simple enough debugging job, albeit probably also a pain in the ass.

 - A better debugging interface
 I have a headache.
 A nicer debugging interface would do